Are you a carer?

 Generally this assessment is completed at the same time as the person you are caring for is being assessed.

-The assessment can be completed on another occasion by a different worker.
+The assessment can be completed on another occasion by a different worker or alternatively you can contact the Carers Centre.

 - Alternatively if the person you care for has a Social Worker/Adult Practitioner - you can request an assessment from them.